The Environment, Highways, and Transport Committee, comprising both elected Councillors and co-opted members, meets six times a year.

 - To respond to public consultation on environmental issues which affect Claygate.

-Reviewed, amended September 2019 (combined Highways & Transportation and Environment Committee remits)
+Reviewed, amended September 2019 (combined Environment, Highways, and Transport Committee remits)

 Reviewed September 2020.
 No amends made.

 Reviewed May 2021.
 No amends made.